 - Advocating for effective, therapeutic care in a medical setting

-Gatewell’s director, Dr. Rosenfeld, is a member of the American Society of Reproductive Medicine (ASRM), along with its Mental Health Professional Group, and RESOLVE.
+Gatewell’s director, Dr. Rosenfeld, is a prior member of the American Society of Reproductive Medicine (ASRM), along with its Mental Health Professional Group, and a current member of RESOLVE.
 She has participated in educational programs through ASRM and through the Medical College of Thomas Jefferson University.
 Gatewell abides by ASRM guidelines in making decisions and constructing recommendations for those choosing to build families using assisted reproductive technologies.